DFE-Digital/bat-design-history/app/glossary.md

 ### Teaching School Alliance

 Outstanding schools that work with others to provide high quality training to new and experienced staff.
 Cannot be lead schools or providers.

+### Teaching Vacancies (TVS)

+A service for [advertising, finding and applying for teaching jobs](https://teaching-vacancies.service.gov.uk/).
+Capitalised.
+Do not use the acronym publicly.

 ## U